SebKrantz/collapse/README.md

 ## Documentation
 *collapse* installs with a built-in structured [documentation](<https://sebkrantz.github.io/collapse/reference/index.html>), implemented via a set of separate help pages.
 Calling `help('collapse-documentation')` brings up the the top-level documentation page, providing an overview of the entire package and links to all other documentation pages.

-In addition there are several [vignettes](<https://sebkrantz.github.io/collapse/articles/index.html>), amongst them one on [Documentation and Resources](https://sebkrantz.github.io/collapse/articles/collapse_documentation.html).
+In addition there are several [vignettes](<https://sebkrantz.github.io/collapse/articles/index.html>), among them one on [Documentation and Resources](https://sebkrantz.github.io/collapse/articles/collapse_documentation.html).

 ### Cheatsheet (v1.8.8)